ultrazohm/ultrazohm_sw/docs/source/getting_started/onboarding/onboarding.rst

    * Alternatively you can use remote containers in **Virtual Studio Code** by checking out :ref:`vscode_remote_container`.
    * Another alternative is using :ref:`Gitpod <Gitpod_chapter>`, which can be opened in the browser and thus requires no additional installations.

 #.
-To round up the onboarding you will include yourself in the list of contributors.
+To round up the onboarding you will include yourself in the list of :ref:`Contributors`.

+   #.
+Create a new feature branch with the name ``OnboardingFirstNameSurname``, i.e. ``OnboardingMaxMustermann``
+   #.
+Access the docs either in VSCode, Gitpod or locally on your machine.
+   #.
+Enter your name in the ``contributors.rst`` file located under ``../ultrazohm_sw/docs/source/general``
+   #.
+Save the file and build the docs locally to confirm everything works as intended
+   #.
+Commit the changed file with a descriptive title **OnboardingFirstNameSurname**
+   #.
+Push your new branch to the remote
+   #.
+Create a pull-request and assign as Reviewer your supervisor
+   #.
+Merge the pull-request after your supervisor approved it